Vehnee Saturno: Music career

 In 1982, his composition "Isang Dakot" was interpreted by Sonia Singson which won the Grand Prize at the Metropop.
 In 1983, "Be My Lady" was interpreted by Pedrito Montaire and became a finalist at the Metropop; this song was his first major big hit when it was recorded by Martin Nievera and was released under Vicor Music.

-His songs "Be My Lady", "Sana Kahit Minsan", "Mula sa Puso" and "'Till My Heartaches End" became hits in the Philippines.
+His songs "Be My Lady", "Sana Kahit Minsan", "Mula sa Puso" and "'Till My Heartaches End", "Nag-iisang Ikaw", "Sana Kahit Minsan" became hits in the Philippines.

 In the late 1990s, Saturno produced hits for female artists Jessa Zaragoza (for her album Just Can't Help Feelin) and Jaya (for the album In the Raw) and in 2001, for Rachel Alejandro.

 Saturno also owns his own music label, Vehnee Saturno Music Corp.
 He often writes songs and manages artists through this label.

 In 2024, Saturno composed the theme song for the Philippines' participation in the 2024 Summer Olympics titled "Isangdaan Taong Laban para sa Bayan", as well as the theme song "Hamon" for the biographical film Mamay: A Journey to Greatness.